 University of Melbourne – $100,000

 This research is designed to identify new technologies collecting consumer data, and explore the differential treatment of consumers online.
-Check out Stage 1 of the project – the University’s State of the Art in Data Tracking Technology report.
-This project will be completed in 2020.
+University of Melbourne outputs from this project are available to download below.

 University of Technology Sydney – $23,636